hputnam/Becker_E5/Functional_Annotation/2021-09-24-P-verrucosa-functional-annotation-pipeline.md

 For this functional annotation workflow tutorial, you will need:

-- Access to a high performance computing server (ie URI bluewaves) with the following programs:
+- Access to a high performance computing server (ie URI Andromeda) with the following programs:
+**Make sure to check the modules and see if there are any new versions.
+If so, contact Kevin Bryant to update modules on Andromeda when needed**
     - DIAMOND v2.0.0-GCC-8.3.0
-    - InterProScan v5.46-81.0-foss-2019b
+    - InterProScan v5.52-86.0-foss-2019b
     - Java v11.0.2
 - Laptop with access to the Internet and the following programs installed:
     - Blast2GO Basic